Declan Bonner: Inter-county

 Bonner made his National Football League debut for Donegal at the age of 18 in late-1983.
 Donegal had earlier won the 1983 Ulster Senior Football Championship, with Bonner still a minor and playing no part.
 He made his senior championship debut against Armagh in 1987.

 However, Bonner went from playing every championship match to falling out with manager Tom Conaghan.
 This was after Bonner played for Boston in 1988 and, having returned late, Conaghan did not include him in the county panel for the remainder of the year or for the following year either.
 Bonner thus missed the 1989 Ulster SFC final.
 He began playing for League of Ireland soccer club Finn Harps in 1989, playing there at left-back until 1991.
 Conaghan's time as manager came to an end and Brian McEniff returned to the role in September 1989.
 McEniff restored Bonner to the team in time for the 1990 Ulster SFC.
-Bonner played against Armagh in the 1990 Ulster final, won by Donegal, and scored 0–2 (including one free).
+Bonner played against Armagh in the 1990 Ulster SFC final, won by Donegal, and scored 0–2 (including one free).
 He once played for Finn Harps against Cobh Ramblers on a Sunday at noon, then for Donegal against Longford in the National Football League on the same day in 1991.

 Bonner scored 0–19 in the 1992 All-Ireland Senior Football Championship.
-That year Donegal qualified for in the All-Ireland Senior Football Championship Final for the first time in their history.
+That year Donegal qualified for the All-Ireland Senior Football Championship final for the first time in history.
 Bonner scored 0–4 of Donegal's total in the county's victory over Dublin in that game, and it was also he who scored the final point of the match.
 Upon doing so he clenched his fist, certain in the knowledge of victory.
 It is regarded as one of the most iconic moments in team history.
 He fell to the floor and was there when the referee blew the final whistle.
 But, within five years of raising aloft the Sam Maguire Cup, Bonner was forced to retire from the (inter-county) game due to injury.

 He was seriously injured in the 1992–93 National Football League semi-final in which Donegal defeated Clare at Croke Park and spent several weeks in hospital.
 With Dublin playing Kerry in the other semi-final, the Dublin fans on Hill 16 took the opportunity to call Bonner unpleasant names as he was stretchered off.

-Bonner played his last game for Donegal against Cavan in the 1997 Ulster Senior Football Championship semi-final.
+Bonner played his last game for Donegal against Cavan in the 1997 Ulster SFC semi-final.
 As the second half of that game got underway, he had to go off briefly to have two cracked ribs treated.
 When he left Donegal were two points ahead.
 When he returned the game had begun to go in Cavan's favour.
 Cavan won and then went on to win the 1997 Ulster Senior Football Championship Final.

 Bonner played in four Ulster SFC finals, recording two wins and two losses, an achievement he equalled as manager in 2020.